X

 1. Give ownership

 Let each child take charge of a small area or container so they can have ownership and see results from their actions.
-This blog post teaches the basic steps for container gardening.
+Here you can find the basic steps for container gardening.

 “sunflowers growing do not dig in this spot”